BIOL275-MSUM/eda-Lukas535/README.md

 predicting the effects of climate change on plant species.
-This project will analyze how the distribution, abundance, elevation, and latitude of three different plant species found in the Arizona and California area changed over two decades.
+This project will analyze how the distribution, abundance, elevation, and latitude of three different plant species found in the Arizona and California area change over two decades.

-I will be using the BIEN package to look at all of the data and will be the data presented in this project.
+The data being used in this project was collected from the BIEN package found in RStudio.
+Different graphs were made with this data to summarize how climate change has been affecting these certain plant species over time.

 ## Introduction